JunityZhan/DeepWisdom-Character-SOP/README.md

 ## Step2: Data Augmentation
 Usually, the data you acquired may not be enough for training a Large Language Model.
 Here we introduce 3 methods for data augmentation.
 ## Step3: Model Training

+After data augmentation, you are able to craft your characters with open source LLM like LLaMA-2.
+Or you can skip this step, using the Data Augmentation AI as your characters.